The Board of Directors (the "Board") elects the Vice Chairman and appoints the Board Committee members

-The Board of Directors annually establishes its working plan, in which the management and risk reporting to the Board is established.
-The statutory board meeting following the AGM 2016 elected the vice Chairman and appointed the Board Committee members.
-The Board has adopted written work procedures governing its work and its work carried out in the Board committees (the Charter).
+The Board has adopted written work procedures governing its work, which also sets forth, the management and risk reporting to the Board (the "Charter") and separate work procedures for its work carried out in each of the Board Committees (the "Committee Charters").
 For example, the Charter sets forth the Board's and the Chairman's areas of responsibility, documentation and quorum as well as the frequency of meetings.
 It also contains rules regarding conflicts of interest and confidentiality.
-Furthermore, the Board of Directors has adopted Instructions for the CEO specifying the CEO’s responsibilities as well as other charters, policies and instructions for the operations of the Group.
-These, together with the Articles of Association, the Charter and Nordea’s values constitute the internal framework that regulate corporate governance at Nordea.
+Furthermore, the Board has adopted Instructions for the Group CEO specifying the Group CEO’s responsibilities as well as other charters, policies and instructions for the operations of the Nordea Group.
+These, together with the Articles of Association, the Charter, the Committee Charters and Nordea’s values constitute the internal framework that regulate corporate governance at Nordea.

-Group Internal Audit (GIA) provides annually the Board with an assessment of the overall effectiveness of the governance, and risk and control framework, together with an analysis of themes and trends emerging from internal audit work and their impact on the organisation's risk profile.
-Further information regarding internal control within Nordea is given here - Internal control process.
+Group Internal Audit (GIA) annually provides the Board with an assessment of the overall effectiveness of the governance and risk and control framework, together with an analysis of themes and trends emerging from internal audit work and their impact on the organisation's risk profile.
+Further information regarding internal control within Nordea can be found here - Internal control process.

-The Board regularly follows up on the strategy, business development as well as the financial position and development and on the financial market and macroeconomic trends.
+The Board regularly follows up on the strategy, business development as well as the financial position and development and on the financial market.
 Furthermore, the Board is regularly updating the policies and internal rules for the governance and control on which it has decided.
 The Board is also reviewing the risk appetite and regularly follows up on the development of risks, capital and liquidity.
-The Internal Capital Adequacy Assessment Process (ICAAP), organisational changes and transactions of significance are other matters dealt with by the Board.
-In 2016, the work of the Board Committees is also reported to the Board in 2016.
-The Board also dealt with for example the change of the legal structure, the Group Simplification programme, digitalisation, HR and remuneration issues as well as reports on and issues related to internal control and compliance, AML and the internal investigation related to Nordea Bank S.A. in Luxembourg.
+The Internal Capital Adequacy Assessment Process (ICAAP), organisational changes, appointment of senior management and transactions of significance are other matters dealt with by the Board.
+The work of the Board Committees is also reported to the Board.
+In 2018, the Board also dealt with for example the re-domiciliation, the Group Simplification programme, digitalisation, issues related to internal control and compliance, anti-money laundering and other remediation and implementation programmes.

 Evaluation of the Board

-Updated: February 2017
+Updated: February 2019